michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle.md

 This isn't as complicated as it looks!
 We're using an [ attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to round up all the elements we want. `picture > source` gets all of the sources, then `[media=(prefers-color-scheme: ${colorScheme})]` narrows it down to the ones that match the function input of 'light' or 'dark'.

 For each of the matching sources we need to make a duplicate, remove its `media` attribute, and prepend it to the parent `<picture>` element.
 We'll also give it a custom data attribute for future reference.
-Here goes:
+Here it goes:

 ```javascript
 document.querySelectorAll(...).forEach(el => {